 Candidates for a panniculectomy have achieved their weight loss goals or have come close and perhaps reached a plateau.
 Unfortunately, the overhanging skin often gets in the way of exercise and further weight loss and although the skin and fat that has localized on the lower torso bothers most candidates, they prefer to delay or avoid a tummy tuck (abdominoplasty).
 Further, as with all surgical procedures, the best candidates for a panniculectomy are those who are physically healthy, psychologically stable, and realistic in their expectations.

-Kaufman Plastic Surgery is completely out of network and therefore, does not work with any insurance programs.
+Kaufman & Davis Plastic Surgery is completely out of network and therefore, does not work with any insurance programs.
 For that reason, patients are responsible for their own insurance billing.

 If you want to pursue coverage, it’s wise to document the health problems associated with your pannus.
 Such problems may include rashes, skin breakdown and lower back pain.
 It’s advisable to take photographs to document the issues you are experiencing.
 Unfortunately, very few post weight loss surgery patients’ needs can be completely addressed with this midbody procedure alone.